DigiFarm/BeaconSDK/README.md

 ## Author

-Paul Himes, paul@paulhimes.com
+Paul Himes, digifarm@tinwhistlellc.com

 ## License

-BeaconSDK is available under the MIT license.
+BeaconSDK is available under the Apache 2.0 license.
 See the LICENSE file for more info.